gergelyszerovay/wp-static-search/readme.txt

 This code redirects the search queries to the /search/ page, then the [static_search] shortcode processes them and shows the search results.

+## Files to include for static site generation

+When creating the static site, please make sure that files in the following directories are included (full paths may be needed):

+`/wp-content/lunr-index/`
+`/wp-content/plugins/wp-static-search/3rdparty-css-js/`
+`/wp-content/plugins/wp-static-search/css/`
+`/wp-content/plugins/wp-static-search/js/`

+In particular, the search index file, which might not be picked up by crawlers:

+`/wp-content/lunr-index/lunr-index.js`

 ## Built With

 [lunar.js](https://lunrjs.com/) - Javascript search engine